Pacy/library/readMe.md

 Focus is actually on the front end, but backend logic and database take some time to get right.
 The whole project is built from scratch on my own.

 The project is built on the go while trying to get more confindence in frontend developing skills.
-Different challenges appear when working on the project, and new things can be learnt :D
+Different challenges appeared when working on the project, and new things are learnt :)

 For example that a monogDB index search combined with an $or operator, requires the other field to be indexed to work.

-I guess, I could have written things here (or could start now), that I am learning while working on it🤔
-// Update: create a private file for this now with some of them

 <!---